jgrana2/prompt_manager_html/README.md

 ### Installation
 1. Download or clone the repository
 2. Create a `config.js` file in the root directory
-3. Add your OpenAI API key to `config.js`:
+3. Add your API key to `config.js`:
    ```javascript
    window.OPENAI_API_KEY = 'your-api-key-here';
    ```